nhu92/Mixed-DNA-Project/07-TestKewData.md

 Now, I will search for another Kew dataset for the test in Poaceae.
 The goal is to estimate the accuracy and the precision.
 Also, I will trim the 70 species into a simpler one to sort the species in the very beginning.
 The full pipeline will be submitted tomorrow.

+---

+Today's tasks:
+1. Trim the 70 species into an initial sorting list to quickly sort species into order level
+2. Make a checklist for the pipeline.
+Add the PC2-PC3 command lines to the pipeline.
+3. Run the coarse sorting for 2 databases we have (Poaceae and Brassicaceae)
+4. Run another Poaceae run with better species identifications.